Ladies and Gentlemen (play)

 Ladies and Gentlemen is a play by Charles MacArthur and Ben Hecht.
-The courtroom drama, inspired by a Hungarian play Twelve in a Box by Leslie Bush-Fekete, centers on the relationship that develops between two sequestered jurors, Miss Scott and Mr. Campbell, during a lengthy murder trial.
+The courtroom drama, inspired by a Hungarian play Twelve in a Box by Ladislaus Bus-Fekete, centers on the relationship that develops between two sequestered jurors, Miss Scott and Mr. Campbell, during a lengthy murder trial.

 The play premiered in Santa Barbara, then ran for two weeks each in San Francisco and Los Angeles, with Helen Hayes and Herbert Marshall in the lead roles.
 It marked Hayes' return to the stage three years after her lengthy run in Victoria Regina.

 The Broadway production was produced by Gilbert Miller and co-directed by MacArthur and Lewis Allen.
 The scenic design was by Boris Aronson.
 It opened at the Martin Beck Theatre on October 17, 1939 and closed on January 13, 1940 after running for 105 performances.

 The play was filmed as Perfect Strangers in 1950.